EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 After trying out a couple of recipes online and making a few tweaks, I am a huge fan of green split peas.

-The chewiness and melting texture of the peas is no contest to the pub version, in my opinion of course.
+The chewiness and melting texture of the peas are no contest to the pub version.

 The pub culinary journey to eat the most tasty mushy peas on the planet will continue.
 I enjoy the art of taste testing.